-Find out more about protecting yourself and your family by contacting our Westlake Village domestic violence attorney committed to protecting your rights and welfare.
+Find out more about protecting yourself and your family by contacting our Westlake Village domestic violence attorney who is committed to protecting your rights and welfare.
 You may also call us directly at 805-409-9132.

-If you are seeking a restraining order, you must show that there is a real and tangible threat of mental or physical violence.
-Ventura County courts will generally want to understand what occurred to make you feel threatened or see a pattern of abuse or harassment taking place.
+If you are seeking a restraining order, you must show that there is a real and tangible threat of mental or physical abuse.
+Ventura County courts will generally want to understand what occurred to make you feel threatened or see a pattern of abuse and harassment taking place.

-A temporary restraining order is often granted to provide immediate protection for you and the children, if the court finds that they are at risk.
-Twenty-one days after this is granted, a hearing will be held allowing you to prove that a permanent restraining order is warranted.
-During this hearing, the person seeking the restraining order is required to produce evidence that he or she or the children are threatened and in imminent danger.
+A temporary restraining order is often granted to provide immediate protection for you and the children-if the court finds that they are at risk.
+Twenty-one days after this order is granted, a hearing will be held allowing you to prove that a permanent restraining order is warranted.
+During this hearing, the person seeking the restraining order is required to produce evidence that they or the children are threatened and in imminent danger.

 A skilled Westlake Village domestic violence attorney can walk you through the process of how to effectively get the protection you need.

-As an experienced Westlake Village domestic violence attorney, Stephanie L. Mahdavi can do much more than just represent abuse victims.
+As an experienced Westlake Village domestic violence attorney, Stephanie L. Mahdavican do much more than just represent abuse victims.
 She also represents those who are falsely accused of domestic violence.
-If your partner or spouse is seeking a restraining order against you without cause, there are steps that you can take to protect yourself and your relationship with your children.
-All too often, a spouse will seek such orders against the other parent after a divorce to get the upper hand in family law proceedings.
+If your partner or spouse is seeking a restraining order against you without cause, there are actions you can take to protect yourself and your relationship with your children.
+All too often, a spouse will seek a protective order against the other parent after a divorce to get the upper hand in family law proceedings.
 Our lawyers will help you understand your legal options and the ways you can protect yourself.

 Most domestic violence and restraining order cases are a matter of one person’s word against the other’s.
 Because of this, the court often leans toward the individual with greater credibility.
 It is important that you demonstrate your credibility in court by testifying truthfully and providing available evidence.

 Our Ventura County team provides free initial consultations to discuss your circumstances and the legal representation that we offer to protect yourself.
 To speak with a lawyer, please call our Westlake Village law offices today at 805-409-9132 or send us an email.